Why do Rebozo Manteada (sifting)?

 When should you not do it?

 When there is a threat of miscarriage, such as signs of bleeding or low cramping in early pregnancy, or a history of multiple mid-to-late pregnancy miscarriages or losses in the past.
-Use a myofascial diaphragmatic release instead.
+Use the abdominal diaphragmatic release instead.